Kickstart Your Zero Waste Lifestyle

-As we explained above, making the switch to a Zero Waste lifestyle is not something that you can do overnight.
-Especially if you want to make this change in lifestyle seriously, you need to make changes step by step and invest time, energy and money as well.
+As we explained above, making the switch to a Zero Waste lifestyle is not something you can do overnight.
+Especially if you want to make this lifestyle change seriously, you need to make shifts step by step and invest time, energy, and money.
 In the following sections, we give you the instructions and show you the right tools to get started.

 You can also start reducing waste at the office.
 Start a green team with your colleagues and team up to reuse, reduce and recycle at your workplace.
 Learn more about this on the zero waste office page.

 Steps to a realistic Zero Waste lifestyle

 Deciding to start a new chapter of your life by making a change in your lifestyle can sometimes feel like staring at a blank Word document on your laptop.
 You know that you want to start writing in it, but where do you start?

 You don’t just become a butterfly overnight… growth is a process.

 Before you even start changing anything in your day-to-day life it is helpful to become aware and mindful of the current waste you produce every day.
 Therefore, step ‘zero’ for starting your Zero Waste lifestyle is to Rethink and keep track of how much waste, what type of waste, and in what areas of your life you produce waste (cleaning, food, personal hygiene, etc.).

 Once you have become aware of your waste production and you have educated yourself about the local recycling legislation, only then you can start taking tangible steps to lower your waste production.

 - Reorganize – Step one is to get organized and start separating your different types of waste so they can be recycled.
 Purchasing a dual compartment trash can help separate your recyclables from your other waste.
 As strange as it sounds, it is important to keep your waste and recyclables clean.
 This is where setting up a compost bin or getting a garbage disposal can help to keep your leftover food separated.
 Also, check out our recycling bins page for more help about source separating.